Terms and Conditions

 4.4 If NetEDI processes any personal data on the Customer’s behalf when performing its obligations under this Agreement, the parties record their intention that the Customer shall be the data controller and NetEDI shall be a data processor and in any such case:

-- 4.4.2 the Customer warrants that the Customer is entitled to transfer the relevant personal data to NetEDI having obtained the data subjects express consent so that NetEDI may lawfully use, process and transfer the personal data in accordance with this Agreement on the Customer’s behalf;
+4.4.2 the Customer warrants that the Customer is entitled to transfer the relevant Customer Data to NetEDI having obtained the data subject’s express consent so that NetEDI may lawfully use, process and transfer the Customer Data in accordance with this Agreement on the Customer’s behalf;

-- 4.4.3 the Customer shall ensure that the relevant third parties have been informed of, and have given their consent to, such use, processing, and transfer as required by DP Legislation;
+4.4.3 the Customer shall ensure that the relevant third parties have been informed of, and have given their consent to, such use, processing, and transfer as required by DP Legislation; and

-- 4.4.5 each party shall take appropriate technical and organisational measures against unauthorised or unlawful processing of the personal data or its accidental loss, destruction or damage.
+4.4.4 each party shall take appropriate technical and organisational measures against unauthorised or unlawful processing of the Customer Data or its accidental loss, destruction or damage.

 5. Third Party Providers